meterXu/selenium-ide/docs/plugins/getting-started.md

 ## Registering the Plugin

-To register the plugin with Selenium IDE, make sure the IDE window is open, and that you're using the correct [Selenium IDE Extension ID](extension-id).
+To register the plugin with JetRecord, make sure the IDE window is open, and that you're using the correct [JetRecord Extension ID](extension-id).

 Send the following message: